 3. The institution should decide whom (if) a representative from the institution will attend the funeral as representative of the institution (such as President, Vice President for Student Affairs, Vice President for Academic Affairs, Academic Advisor, and Instructor.)

 4. The institution should send flowers, unless family requests otherwise (Funds from Student Life budget.)

-5. If a memorial service on campus is considered, the Vice President for Academic and Student Affairs should plan it with assistance from the President, Director of College Relations, and possibly students who wish to be involved.
+5. If a memorial service on campus is considered, the Vice President for Student Affairs should plan it with assistance from the President, Director of College Relations, and possibly students who wish to be involved.

 6. The appropriate campus counselor should send out a note to faculty and staff describing the grieving process, and recognize “red flags” from students who are not coping beyond the normal grieving process.
 A referral process should be included in this note.

 7. Registrar should immediately administratively withdraw student from all enrolled classes and initiate fee refund process.